Manuka Honey Guide: How It Can Help With Gut Health, Insomnia, Allergies & More

 The side effects of Manuka honey.

-One study confirmed that Manuka honey was safe for healthy individuals, but if you are allergic to bees, you may want to think twice before taking it orally.
-Due to possible traces of bee proteins found in Manuka, it could cause a reaction.
+One study43 confirmed that Manuka honey was safe for healthy individuals, but if you are allergic to bees, you may want to think twice before taking it orally.
+Due to possible traces of bee proteins44 found in Manuka, it could cause a reaction.
 If you have type 2 diabetes, you may want to be wary as well.
 While it falls lower on the glycemic scale compared to other sweeteners, you do run the risk of it spiking your blood sugar.
-However, when it comes to how Manuka affects patients with metabolic disorders, science has stated both sides, so the research is still out on this one.
+However, when it comes to how Manuka affects patients with metabolic disorders, science has stated both sides1, so the research45 is still out on this one.

 While Manuka honey is obviously super special, even normal honey is a potent inflammation fighter.
 Here's the deal.